watura/api-spec-1/resources/posts/streams.md

 Posts created by the specified user.

-If a user looks up a blocked or muted user, their posts will still be retrieved.
+If a user looks up a user they blocked or muted, the posts will still be retrieved.

 ##### URL Parameters [<i class="fa fa-paragraph" aria-hidden="true"></i>](#url-parameters-2) {#url-parameters-2}